 Information and Interview Session Requirements

-- Applicants must respond to the interview session invitation – their appointment may be offered to someone else if they do not.
+- You must respond to the interview session invitation – your appointment may be offered to someone else if you do not.
 This interview may be held via Teams or phone.

-- Applicants must bring evidence of their qualifications with them to the interview session to prove they meet the entry criteria
+- You must show evidence of your qualifications before or at the interview session to prove they meet the entry criteria

 - All applicants must come to the session prepared to discuss the following topic: ‘Is it always better to be cared for at home?’
 You may bring notes for your discussion.